Non-Compliance Fines and Sanctions: Real Cases With $ Impact + Enforcement Trends to Watch in 2026

 3. Conduct regular audits

 Regular audits, including internal and external audits, penetration tests, and vulnerability scans, help businesses proactively identify and address compliance gaps before they result in penalties.
-By assessing security controls, reviewing policies, and ensuring alignment with regulatory requirements, organizations can stay ahead of compliance risks.
+By assessing security controls, reviewing policies, and ensuring continuous alignment with regulatory compliance requirements, organizations can stay ahead of compliance risks.

 4. Engage compliance experts